apoboard/software/2017/README.md

 Hacking Your Eyeball
 =======================================
-This section will cover all the information you'll need to start hacking your eye via hardware, software or both.
+This section will cover all the information you'll need to start hacking your eyeball.

 Arduino IDE Settings
 ----------------------